 - Release unused memory: Use the

-command to release memory allocated to variables that are no longer needed. - Avoid large arrays: Large arrays can consume a significant amount of memory.
+KILLcommand to release memory allocated to variables that are no longer needed. - Avoid large arrays: Large arrays can consume a significant amount of memory.
 Use more efficient data structures if possible.

 Practical Example: Memory Management

-command to release memory allocated to the array arr
+QUITIn this example, we use the KILL command to release memory allocated to the array arr after it is no longer needed.

 Using Built-in Functions